 How to test a Speaker with a Multimeter

-To test the speaker, we will use a multimeter and check its impedance, and it is an example of a speaker’s resistance to an alternating current.
-The lower the impedance, the more current will draw from the amplifier to the speaker.
+To test the speaker, we will use a multimeter Fuke 87V and check its impedance.
+It is an example of a speaker’s resistance to an alternating current.
+The lower the impedance, the more current will be drawn from the amplifier to the speaker.
 If the impedance is too high for the amplifier, the volume and the dynamic range will suffer too low, and the amplifier could destroy itself trying to produce enough power.
 If you are confirming the broad range of your speakers, all you need is a multimeter.
 If you want to conduct a more accurate test, you will need some specialised tools.

 Speakers testing option 1: